dat3Cph/material/docs/frontend/react_3/exercises/frontend_security.md

     - How the server returns the token (in the Response)
     - How we (you) attach the token to the outgoing request up against the protected endpoint

-14. Finally, to add the final touch to this exercise, add error-handling where relevant (wrong credentials when logging in etc.).
-Use the `errorElement` prop in React Router.
+14. Finally, to add the final touch to this exercise, add routing to organize your code and layout, and add error-handling where relevant (wrong credentials when logging in etc.).
+Use the `errorElement` prop in React Router for error handling.